TAG Airlines: History

 TAG's slogan was "The World's Busiest Airline".
 TAG was best known for its high frequency service from Burke Lakefront airport in Cleveland and Detroit City Airport.
 An October 1969 schedule showed 22 weekday flights per day each way, six on Saturday and ten on Sunday.
 The volume of passengers flown between these airports challenged the total passengers flown by trunk carriers and local service carrier between Cleveland Hopkins Airport and Detroit Metro Airport, despite the use by TAG of small de Havilland Dove aircraft (augmented by Piper Aztecs).

 On October 28, 1969, the U.S. Civil Aeronautics Board (which at the time regulated all US airline service, other than "air taxi" operations with aircraft of less than 12,500lbs) awarded a certificate of public convenience and necessity to TAG to fly "large" aircraft between Burke and Detroit City Airport.
 In this case, TAG proposed acquiring two Fokker F27 turboprops, with a plan to later upgrade to Fokker F28 jets.
 In this, TAG was challenged by Wright Air Lines, which had been offering competing service on that route since 1966.
 Wright proposed using Convair 240 aircraft if it was awarded certification instead.
 The CAB preferred the idea of F27s.
 At the time, TAG's fleet comprised six Doves and four Aztecs.

-Unfortunately, on 28 January 1970, TAG flight 730 from Cleveland to Detroit crashed into frozen Lake Erie killing all nine people aboard the Dove.
+On 28 January 1970, TAG Flight 730 from Cleveland to Detroit crashed into frozen Lake Erie killing all nine people aboard the Dove.
 The cause of the crash was found to be a fatigue crack in a fitting in the wing root resulting in failure of the right wing.
 Wright agreed to buy TAG for $3mm (about $20mm in 2024 dollars) in March.
 In July, not withstanding TAG's dire financial shape in the wake of the crash, the CAB rejected the merger, upon which TAG stopped operating on August 7.
 The response of the CAB was to direct TAG to resume operations within 90 days.
 When TAG was unable to do so, due to lack of funds, the CAB revoked its certificate.
 TAG did not fly again and in February 1972, Wright was awarded a certificate from the CAB to fly the route that TAG had been awarded in 1969.